xdy/xdy-pf2e-workbench/README.md

       Minimum Frightened' for how to set a minimum frightened level that the module won't reduce below.

 * Variant Rules
-    * Option to change the max number of hero points a character can have.
-(This feature has been taken over from the delisted [PF2e Toolbox](https://github.com/Djphoenix719/FVTT-PF2EToolbox) module.
-Thanks DJ!)
     * Option to allow item bonuses when using [ABP](https://2e.aonprd.com/Rules.aspx?ID=1357).
 (Currently broken)

 * House Rules